carp3-noctem/neeo-driver-tp-link-hs-series/README.md

+#NEEO
-#NEEO and TP-Link Smart Plugs
+NEEO and TP-Link Smart Plugs
 This project allows you to Integrate the TP-LINK HS100 and HS110 devices in NEEO

 What is NEEO?